da380/YSpec/README.md

 A summary of the input parameters is as follows:

--  prefix for output files – a string used for labelling the outputs of the program.
-For exam- ple, if this string is yspec.out, then the output files will be yspec.out.1, yspec.out.2, . . . , yspec.out.n, where n denotes the number of receivers, and the ordering of these files matches the input order of the receivers (see below).
+-  `prefix for output files` – a string used for labelling the outputs of the program.
+For exam- ple, if this string is `yspec.out`, then the output files will be `yspec.out.1`, `yspec.out.2`, . . . , `yspec.out.n`, where `n` denotes the number of receivers, and the ordering of these files matches the input order of the receivers (see below).